8 Effective Home Remedies for Hypertension

 • Smoking: Smoking increases your blood pressure and when you quit smoking you can reduce your blood pressure back to normal.

 • Caffeine: Too much caffeine is not good for the human body and though the relationship between blood pressure and hypertension is still debated, reducing your caffeine intake would also be healthy for you.

 • Alcohol: Drink alcohol in moderation if you can’t drop it totally but discuss with your doctor the effect that alcohol has on your health.
 Drinking your blood pressure helps you to reduce your blood pressure.

 8. CARRY YOUR FAMILY AND FRIENDS ALONG

-A hypertension patient should avoid stress in all form and it is best that you inform your family and friend about your condition so that they do not add to your stress levels.
+A hypertension patient should avoid stress in all forms and it is best that you inform your family and friend about your condition so that they do not add to your stress levels.

-Also, there is a form of comfort that your friends and family brings that you would need in the battle in reducing your blood pressure.
+Also, there is a form of comfort that your friends and family bring that you would need in the battle in reducing your blood pressure.